 Christoph Treiber was the first student to join the Keays lab in 2008.
 As a diploma student he showed that clusters of iron-rich cells in the upper beak of pigeons are macrophages not magnetosensitive neurons.
 Christoph is currently undertaking a doctorate at Oxford University with Professor Scott Waddel.
 See Treiber et al, Nature, 2012.

 Lorenz Fenk joined the Keays lab in 2009 as a bachelor student.
 Lorenz investigated whether C57/Bl6 mice can be conditioned to magnetic stimuli.
-He undertook a doctoral project at the University of Cambridge under the supervision of Dr Mario de Bono, and is currently a post-doc with Dr Giles Laurent at the Max Plank Institute for Brain Research.
+He undertook a doctoral project at the University of Cambridge under the supervision of Dr Mario de Bono, and is currently a post-doc with Dr Gilles Laurent at the Max Plank Institute for Brain Research.

 Paul Pichler joined the Keays lab in 2010 as a diploma student.
 Paul established a screen for magnetosensitive nematodes, and undertook ultrastructural analysis of the cuticulosome.
 Paul is currently a doctoral student at the University of Sussex working with Dr Leon Lagnado.
 See Lauwers and Pichler et al, 2013.

 Marion Salzer joined the Keays lab in 2009 as a bachelor student.
 Working alongside Christoph Trieber, Marion employed histological techniques to show that a conserved magnetic sense system in the upper beak of pigeons does not exist.
 She is currently undertaking a doctoral project at the Institute for Research in Biomedicine in Barcelona.